-3.9 Estimatin of Protein
+3.9 Estimation of Protein

 0.2, 0.4, 0.6, 0.8 and 1ml of the working standard was pipetted into a test tube and the readings of this set was used for making the standard graphs.

-0.1 ml and 0.2 ml of the sample extracted was pipeted in two other test tube, volume was made to 1ml and 5ml of alkaline copper solution freshly prepared maybe termed reagent C (50ml of reagent A -- 2% sodium carbonate in 0.1N sodium hydroxide. + 1ml of reagent B --0.5% copper sulphate in 1% potassium sodium tartrate prior to use) to each tube was added including the blank.
+0.1 ml and 0.2 ml of the sample extracted was pipetted in two other test tube, volume was made to 1ml and 5ml of alkaline copper solution freshly prepared maybe termed reagent C (50ml of reagent A -- 2% sodium carbonate in 0.1N sodium hydroxide. + 1ml of reagent B --0.5% copper sulphate in 1% potassium sodium tartrate prior to use) to each tube was added including the blank.
 0.5ml of reagent D (folin-ciocalteau) was added and incubated at room temperature in the dark for 30min.
 Blue colour is developed.
-Reading at 660 nm. was noted, standard graph was made and the amount of protein was calculated and expressed as the amount of protein in mg/g or 100 g sample.
+Reading at 660 nm was noted, standard graph was made and the amount of protein was calculated and expressed as the amount of protein in mg/g or 100 g sample.

 4. RESULTS AND DISCUSSION

-In this study all the characters showed close values for the leaf width, it was found to be 4.8 and 4.46 cm for C. capsularis and C. olitorius.
+In this study all the characters showed close values for the leaf width.
+It was found to be 4.8 and 4.46 cm for C. capsularis and C. olitorius.
 C. capsularis showed a bit narrower leaf at the same stage and leaf length was slightly more in C. olitorius 13.93 as compared to C. capsularis where it was 13.01 cm.
 However, the petiole length was more in C. olitorius 3.7cm.
-These contributed to more weight in the case of olitorius though the height was more in the case of C. capsular (107 cm against 102 cm in C. olitourius) at the same stage during the earlier period Table 1.
+These contributed to more weight in the case of olitorius though the height was more in the case of C. capsularis (107 cm against 102 cm in C. olitourius) at the same stage during the earlier period (Table 1).

-GCV was high (more than 20% for leaf weight) in the case of C. capsularis and moderate for C. olitorius with moderate to high GAM suggested that selection in this case based on the leaf weight must be rewarding Table 2.
+GCV was high (more than 20% for leaf weight) in the case of C. capsularis and moderate for C. olitorius with moderate to high GAM suggested that selection in this case based on the leaf weight must be rewarding (Table 2).